A lone evacuation ship hurtles out into the darkness of space, thousands of lightyears off course.

 "A very ambitious game that will allow you to carry a whole universe in your pocket."
 (Alpha Beta Gamer)

-- Millions upon millions of galaxies, stars, and planets to be discovered—all unique to each player, procedurally generated for each campaign.
+- Countless galaxies, stars, and planets to be discovered—all unique to each player, procedurally generated for each campaign.

-- Sophisticated crafting system for building ships and creating interconnected travel networks between planets and stars.
+- Sophisticated crafting system for building ships, populating planets, and creating interconnected travel networks between worlds.

 Bobby is a Toronto-based game development studio founded by Gabriel O’Flaherty-Chan and Kevin Donnelly.
 Emojivision, the first release from Bobby, was featured on TechCrunch and Digital Photography Review.